vincenzoml/UNIPI-MIM/PROGRAM.md

 # Introduction

-- Symbolic, formal, subsymbolic, hybrid methods
+- Introduction to the course: Symbolic, formal, subsymbolic, hybrid methods

 - Physics (principles of medical imaging)
   - Where do images come from?